mtran21081990/WinAppAutomation/SampleProjects/WhiteLibraryAutomation/README.md

 4. Pull/Download the project from Git.
 Also pull/download the sample WPF application (more sample application will be updated later) [Restaurant_Order_Application GitHub Link](https://github.com/mtran21081990/WinAppAutomation/tree/master/SampleApplication/Restaurant_Order_Application)

-5. Open a Python IDE (prefered PyCharm), then open the AppiumLibraryAutomation project.
+5. Open a Python IDE (prefered PyCharm), then open the WhiteLibraryAutomation project.
 Create a new Interpreter for this project in File > Settings > Project Interpreter.
 Restart IDE (if need).

 6. Install all required packages by executing file "required_packages.bat".
 The installed libraries are: robotframework, robotframework-SikuliLibrary, robotframework-appiumlibrary and pyyaml.